jrdnwrth/artificial-intelligence/model/creating_adjectives.md

 Viewing/experiencing the object/adjective may also conjure full past memories of the object/adjective.

-Concave feeling
+Concave Feeling
 ===============

     How is it created?

 Is this from the same mechanism that registers beauty?
 It could be.
-For example, just as beauty is hardwired, a whole range of feeling coulde be hard coded depending on the input.
+For example, just as beauty is hardwired, a whole range of feeling could be hard coded depending on the input.

 Or this could be similar to the curve feelings, but in 3 dimensions.